History 298: Junior Colloquium

 Since the course is interested primarily in epistemological concerns, its purpose is not for students to gain an extensive mastery in the historical content of any specific geographical area or time period.
 The idea, rather, is for the student to come away with a clearer idea of how different sorts of historians approach the study of the past.

-Usually twice each year, the Herbert P. Lefler Lectureship allows the department to bring prominent working historians to campus who have recently raised important conceptual questions relevant to the entire discipline of history.
+Associated with this course is the Herbert P. Lefler Lectureship, which allows the History 298 instructor to bring prominent working historians to campus who have recently raised important conceptual questions relevant to the entire discipline of history.